npat-efault/serial/README.md

 and *poller*) can be compiled either to use CGo, or as pure-Go packages.
 See their documentation for details.

-Additional of support for other systems is certainly possible, and mostly welcome. *Patches and pull requests for this will be greatly appreciated.*
+Addition of support for other systems is certainly possible, and mostly welcome. *Patches and pull requests for this will be greatly appreciated.*